 The main requirement was that I wanted native support from macOS and iOS.
 While OpenVPN is very high quality and recommended, it does not natively work with macOS and iOS thus a non-starter for my use.

 Luckily I found setup-ipsec-vpn by Lin Song @hwdsl2.
 Lin did an amazing job creating a wrapper script that essentially installs and configures IPsec/L2TP and native Cisco IPsec.
 Cisco IPsec is the gold standard in traditional enterprise VPN and provides higher throughput with less overhead than L2TP.

 Once I had the software ironed out, it was time to buy the hardware.
 The obvious choice was a Raspberry Pi 3 Model B which you can buy on Amazon for $42.99 including a power adapter and free shipping.

-I actually spent an hour or so finding the best Miro SD card money can buy in terms of performance, and ended up buying a Samsung 32GB EVO Plus.
-I also went fancy and got a beatiful cover for my Raspberry Pi from Amazon for an additional $7.42.
+I actually spent an hour or so finding the best Micro SD card money can buy in terms of performance, and ended up buying a Samsung 32GB EVO Plus.
+I also went fancy and got a beautiful cover for my Raspberry Pi from Amazon for an additional $7.85.

-After all the parts arrived from Amazon, I simply installed the latest version of Raspbian Jessie Lite on my Pi and ran a quick
+After all the parts arrived from Amazon, I simply installed the latest version of Raspbian Stretch Lite on my Pi and ran a quick

 sudo apt-get update && sudo apt-get upgrade.
 You can also use the full install of Raspbian with a desktop environment, but I opted for Lite (command line only).